 I figured the good stuff would take care of itself, but the bad needed to be marginalized.
-If I were going to do this, I would be the best bariatric patient ever.
+If I were going to do this, I would need be the best bariatric patient ever.

 Never once did I think “What do the vitamins taste like?” or “I hope the protein shakes taste good.”
 It did not matter what they tasted like, I had to take them!
 When I did buy protein that tasted awful, I still used it and became great at fixing up shakes in the blender.
 I never considered NOT drinking a shake because I didn’t like it – I had to have protein, the surgeon told me so.
 The chewable brand of vitamins back in 2001 was horrible, but I had the mindset that I did not have a choice so just made an ugly face and chewed them.
 I took the deal and had to do things I didn’t like as the trade off.
 That is often how life works!

 The dynamic has changed where todays bariatric patient does not appear to be intimidated by what will be taking place in that operating room – maybe they don’t feel anxious about a procedure that can be done on outpatient basis.
 Since new post ops know so many who have ‘the sleeve’, some are in a rush to do it too.
 In all our years of support groups, we’ve never dealt with so many who know so little about nutrition or what changes are critical for success.
 Our BariatricEating Support Group on Facebook has an uncomfortable number who don’t know even the basics.
 We are happy to hug them and help them, but some would be in a very bad place if they hadn’t landed with a thud in front of us.

 But I just have a bandaid on my belly!